10 simple living tips to help you focus on what matters most.

 Woman simplifying things.

-A routine can help simplify your life so you can stay focused on the things that you value the most.
+A routine can help simplify your life and automate it so you can stay focused on the things that you value the most.

 Here is what my morning routine looks like: